 Speed and Efficiency.
 I was once asked: “You type very fast, but I often sense that your typing speed is unable to keep up with the speed of your thoughts - do you think this is true?”, and that is certainly true when it comes to working towards something I want to achieve.
 Beyond that, I hate slow, tedious, repetitive tasks.
 I hate wasting my time on tools when I could be wasting my time figuring out ways to reduce wasting my time on tools.
 I hate when a situation is high friction when it could easily be low friction.
 That may apply to things such as reading out loud as opposed to reading silently or coordinating a time to meet when half the group is early and the other half late, but it might also go for making progress towards a project or quickly editing code.

 Minimal but personal.
-I’m not sure if minimalism elsewhere led to pursuing minimalism here, or if inherently minimal programs I’ve adopted over time led me to strive for minimalism elsewhere.
-Additionally, I want whatever I have to be just at least slightly personal - maybe a font, color, or configuration I like.
+I’m not sure if minimalism elsewhere led to pursuing minimalism here, or if inherently minimal programs I’ve adopted over time led me to strive for minimalism elsewhere, but the idea of being minimal somehow stuck.
+Additionally, I want whatever I have to be just at least slightly personal - I might be particular about some random configurations here and there.

 Core